Reading for graduate students

 Donald Knuth once taught a class on mathematical writing, the result of which has been distilled in book form [pdf].

-It's surprisingly difficult to find a good book to get started in programming languages.
+It's difficult to find a good book to get started in programming languages.
 Part of the problem is that the field has become so vast that no text can cover the entire field.
 The other part of the problem is that very few texts and papers are written for the introductory reader.

 Benjamin Pierce's Types and Programming Languages really stands out.